Waiviogit/objects-bot/docs/DetailsObjectFields.md

 - [Useful links](https://github.com/Waiviogit/objects-bot/blob/dev/docs/DetailsObjectFields.md#useful-links)

+# Getting Started
+Our API is open, allowing you to retrieve information about objects (read operations available to everyone).

+If you wish to add or modify objects (write operations), you need to obtain access.

+There are two ways to obtain write access:
+- Receive an access key.
+- Have your site's host added to our list of approved sites, enabling write operations for your site.

+Contact [Grampo](https://www.waivio.com/@grampo) to receive access through your preferred method.

 # What is an object?
 An **object** on Waivio is a user-created entity such as a restaurant, hashtag, business, product, etc.,  which is given a unique URL (permlink) on the Hive blockchain.
 It serves as a specific reference point that can be linked to posts and contributes to the structured accumulation of knowledge within the Waivio and Hive ecosystem.